Qulxis/Collaborative-Spotify-Playlist-System/README.md

 ### Add Firestore Authentication and Update Paths:
+**(Between the dates of 12/22/2022 and 12/31/2022, an existing authentication file will be in place and these steps can be ignored)**
 You must have access to a Firestore database collection and its authentication file.
 For more and setting up a Firestore database on GCP, see [Firebase Authetication](https://firebase.google.com/docs/auth).
 Once you have the SDK-authentication file, perform the following steps to allow the project to use it:
 1. Upload the SDK authentication file to Collaborative-Spotify-Playlist-Generator/app/backend/auth/ .
 (Note if using the orignal SDK file, steps 2&3 are not required for Firestore setup).
 2. Copy the relative path to that SDK file, 'app/backend/auth/YOUR_SDK_FILENAME_HERE.json', and then update the variable "AUTH_PATH" to this path as a string in Collaborative-Spotifpy-Playlist-Generator/.env.